Andyss4545/Konky-ecommerce-app/README.md

 This application was created using ReactJS, Javascript, React Context Api, React Router Dom, React Currency Converter etc.

+#### Main Application Features

+* Add to cart with dispatch method
+* Remove from cart with dispatch method
+* Increase Product quantity
+* Decrease Product Quantity
+* If cart is empty show go to product page to add product to cart
+* Login and Sign authentication with firebase
+* Checkout products
+* react currency converter

 ## Application Screenshot below